The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 See, I have some myself here.

-As the owner of a tea, you know, I don't have to order it on a website, I got it right here.
+As the owner of a tea, you know, I don't have to order it on the website.

-This is what is it, 87 in Manhattan, 95 today, 107 degrees in Palm Springs.
+This is, what is it, 87 in Manhattan, 95 today, 107 degrees in Palm Springs.

 It's hot in a lot of places.